sauciucrazvan/tracely/README.md

 Tracely is your ultimate management app with seamless cloud synchronization.
 Keep an organized track of all your projects, ideas, notes, expenses, and everything else you can imagine – all in one place, across multiple devices. 📊🗂️

 # Tracely on Web
-Access the web version by clicking [here](https://tracely-f42f5.firebaseapp.com/).
+Access the web version by clicking [here](https://tracely.lol).
 The domain will change in the following days.
+In case that link does not work, use the [fallback](https://tracely-f42f5.firebaseapp.com/)

 # Status
 [![Badge](https://img.shields.io/badge/version-1.2.0-blue?style=for-the-badge)](https://github.com/sauciucrazvan/tracely/releases)